msv-lab/llm-play/README.md

 ## Batch Processing

-To sample 10 responses from two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, and save the results into the directory `samples`, use the command:
+When either the number of models or prompts or responses is greater than one, the tool operates in batch mode.
+For example, to sample 10 responses from two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, and save the results into the directory `samples`, use the command:

     llm-play --prompt prompts/question1.md \
-             --model qwen2.5-7b-instruct qwen2.5-coder-7b-instruct \
+             --model qwen2.5-72b-instruct qwen2.5-7b-instruct \
              -t 0.5 \
-             -n 10 \
+             -n 10
-             --output samples

-The samples will be stored in a filesystem tree as follows:
+In batch mode, a short summary of responses will be printed on stdout:

+    Model                │ Temp. │ Label     │ Hash       │ Sample │ Class │ Content
+    ─────────────────────┼───────┼───────────┼────────────┼────────┼───────┼────────
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      0 │     0 │ "It ...
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      1 │     1 │ "It ...
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      2 │     2 │ "It ...
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      3 │     3 │ "It ...
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      4 │     4 │ "It ...
+    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │      5 │     5 │ "It ...
+    ...

+In this table, `question1` is the prompt label, `4ae91f5bd6090fb6` is its SHAKE128 length=8 hash.
+Prompts with repeating hashes are skipped.
+The `Class` column displays the IDs of equivalence classes of responses.
+Please see [Partitioning](#partitioning) for details.

+To save full results, the output store needs to be specified with the option `--output`.
+For example, adding `--output samples` will save the results in the following filesystem tree:

     samples
     ├── qwen2.5-7b-instruct_0.5